-Giving Tuesday, slated to launch November 27th, is a new initiative to create a national day of giving at the start of the Holiday shopping season.
+Giving Tuesday is a new initiative to create a national day of giving at the start of the Holiday shopping season.
 Giving Tuesday is about creating a call of action to establish coordinated giving, much in the way retailers coordinate Black Friday sales and online retailers offer Cyber Monday deals.
 Retailers, charities and organizations are coming together to inspire a day of giving and celebration of the American traditions of philanthropy and volunteerism.

 Giving Tuesday offers a day you can feel good about during the Holiday shopping season.
 If you are taking the Made in America Holiday Challenge, you are obviously already committed to making your gift giving count.
 Being mindful of the purchases we make is the fundamental principle behind being a conscious consumer.
 Giving back is an important part of this philosophy.